 RJ would sure appreciate it if someone would sponsor his care.

-Sebastian is a 15 year old Tennessee Walker gelding.
+Sebastian is a 16 year old Tennessee Walker gelding.
 He was a starvation case when we rescued him in 2015.
 Now he is a happy, plump, healthy and fun-loving horse.
 Sebastian is always ready to play; we can't leave any tack near his stall.
-He acts like he was in some kind of show or entertainment business in his earlier years.
+We believe he was in some kind of show or entertainment business in his earlier years.
 He is a solid trail horse for either adults or children.

 Sebastian is waiting for some kind soul to sponsor his care.